Rouvik/R_OS/README.md

 Don't forget to use `make -B` when building the entire project, bad makefile build rules might skip building important files for compilation

+Also the file `kernel\asm\isr_gen.inc.txt` is named so with a .txt to prevent the nasm linter from checking its errors, the problems tab goes crazy with 512 errors!

 ### Version:
 2.2 [Major changes in kernel startup!]